jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

 # Creating a libgdx project

 Libgdx provides a simple wizard tool (`gdx-setup.jar`) allowing you to easily get started.
-This will create a gradle ready project that ready to be imported into your IDE (Android Studio, Eclipse..).
+This will create a gradle ready project, which can then be imported into your IDE (Android Studio, Eclipse..).

 1. Download [LibGDX Project setup tool "gdx-setup.jar"](https://bitly.com/1i3C7i3)
 2. Open you command line tool, go to the download folder and run <br>`java -jar ./gdx-setup.jar`